stts-se/tillstudpub/audio_streaming/README.md

 * `Go` command line client: See folder `gocli`

+You can use `gocli` to stream audio output via the sox `play` command:

+   `rec -r 48000 -t flac -c 2 - 2> /dev/null  | go run gocli/main.go -channels 2 -sample_rate 48000 -encoding flac -host 127.0.0.1 -port 7651 -`

+End the recording with `CTRL-c`.

-Recorded audio is saved in the `data` folder.
+Recorded audio is saved in the `data` folder in the `audio_streaming` directory.
 The last recorded file is always saved as `data/latest.raw`.
 To play a recorded `.raw` file, run `play` with the correct parameters, e.g.

  `play -e signed-integer -r 44100 -b 16 <rawfile>`

 See also playraw_example.sh.